jilavsky/SAXS_IgorCodeDocs/docs/source/Nika/Main.rst

    :align: center
    :width: 580px

-**Suggestion:**  Process one or two Figures first and verify the settings are correct and all parameters are correctly set.
-When you check the parameters and understand, that all is working right, you can run larger number of Figures in batch mode.
+**Suggestion:**  Process one or two images first and verify the settings are correct and all parameters are correctly set.
+When you check the parameters and understand, that all is working right, you can run larger number of images in batch mode.

 **If the batch processing hits error and stops :** Nothing bad happened.
 Close manually the panel *Nika is batch Processing data* (it can be killed as any other panel), fix the problem, and start again from where Nika stopped.